Stefafrontani/ticketing-app/README.md

 In the tickets service, we no longer have the /apu/users/signup router to called in order to get a cookie.
 So we have to create ourselves

 So we remove everything inside that signin function and let comment the steps of what we should do to create that cookie.

+## Building a session

+The cookie construction mentioned above is